2019 Pulwama attack: Aftermath

 On 20 February 2019, Pakistani prisoner Shakarullah, who was serving a life term in India's Jaipur Central Jail under Unlawful Activities (Prevention) Act, was stabbed and beaten to death by four other inmates.
 India claimed that Shakarullah was allegedly killed in a brawl among the inmates over television volume.
 Pakistan claimed that he was killed in retaliation of the Pulwama incident.

 With reference to the Pulwama terror attack, the FATF has expressed worry over the increasing abuse of e-commerce platforms by terrorist groups.
 Aluminum powder, an important ingredient used to increase the explosive force of improvised explosive devices (IEDs), was sourced through Amazon, according to the July 2025 FATF Report titled Comprehensive Update on Terrorist Financing Risks.

+In May 2026, Hamza Burhan, also known by his alias 'doctor' who was one of the masterminds behind the attack, was shot dead by unidentified gunmen in Muzzafarabad.
+Burhan had travelled to Pakistan in 2017 on the pretext of pursuing higher studies but later joined the terror outfit Al-Badr where he rose to the rank of commander.
+He was designated a terrorist by India in 2022.

 Gunfight with the militants

-Following intelligence inputs, in the early morning hours of 18 February, a joint team comprising 55 Rashtriya Rifles, CRPF and Special Operations Group of India killed two terrorists and two supporters in an anti-terrorism encounter operation in the ensuing manhunt for the perpetrators in Pulwama.
+Following intelligence inputs, in the early morning hours of 18 February 2025, a joint team comprising 55 Rashtriya Rifles, CRPF and Special Operations Group of India killed two terrorists and two supporters in an anti-terrorism encounter operation in the ensuing manhunt for the perpetrators in Pulwama.
 One of them, Abdul Rasheed Ghazi alias Kamran, was identified as a Pakistani national and was considered the mastermind of the attack and a commander of the terrorist group Jaish-e-Muhammad (JeM).
 In addition, local JeM recruit Hilal Ahmed, along with two sympathisers who housed Ghazi and Ahmed to evade capture, were also shot dead in the encounter.
 Four security personnel were killed in the gunfight.